Work Ethic!: Plot

 Van (Zazie Beetz) and Lottie (Austin Elle Fisher) arrive at Chocolate Land, a successful TV studio targeting African American audiences, to film Van's acting debut in a TV series.
-The studio is run by a person named Kirkwood Chocolate, who prefers to be known as "Mr. Chocolate" and is never seen in public, preferring to communicate through an intercom in the studio.
+The studio is run by a person named Kirkwood Chocolate who prefers to be known as "Mr. Chocolate".
+He is never seen in public, communicating with his production crew through an intercom in the studio.
 He is also known for quickly finishing his productions, reusing the sets, using the blocking rehearsals as the final cut, and often saying "We'll fix it in post" for any continuity issues.

 While rehearsing a scene, Lottie interrupts the scene to say "shut up" when the main actor's character acts mean.
 Mr. Chocolate, who watches the scene from his private office, is impressed by her acting and demands that they give her a role in the scene and re-write it to accommodate her.
 While Lottie impresses the cast and crew with her acting ability, Van remains worried about her.
-Her concerns grow when she realizes that Lottie has been added in 14 more scenes and got to the point of being a lead actress.
+Her concerns grow when she realizes that Lottie has been added in 14 more scenes and is being billed as a lead actress.

-Van is helped by a studio handyman named Shamik (Xaveria Baird) in locating Lottie, but is frustrated to see that she is often moved through many studio stages and by the time she shows up, Lottie already left for another stage.
-After Van misses Lottie after she filmed a scene, she wants help from security, but realizes the security guards also work in multiple jobs such as being interns.
+A studio handyman named Shamik (Xaveria Baird) helps Van in locating Lottie, but by the time she shows up Lottie has already left for another stage.
+After Van narrowly misses Lottie despite arriving in time to watch her film a scene, she asks for help from security, but realizes the security guards also work multiple jobs such as being production interns.
 Frustrated, she faces an intercom, telling Mr. Chocolate that she wants her daughter back; after a brief pause, the intercom replies "no".
-Angry, she decides to face Mr. Chocolate at his office but is blocked by his security guards.
+Angry, she decides to face Mr. Chocolate at his office, but she's blocked by his security guards.
 An older, maternal member of staff decides to help Van, shocking her by taking out a gun and shooting one of the guards in the foot, before the other guard reveals that their M16 rifles are props.
-Van enters Mr. Chocolate's building, which requires climbing a ladder after passing a dark room.
+Van enters Mr. Chocolate's building, where she climbs a ladder after passing through a dark room.